Jonah House

-Jonah House is a faith-based community/commune in Baltimore, Maryland (USA) centered on the concept of "Nonviolence, resistance and community".
+Jonah House is a faith-based community/commune in Baltimore, Maryland, United States, centered on the concept of "Nonviolence, resistance and community".
 It was founded in 1973 by a group that included Philip Berrigan (one of the Catonsville Nine), then a Catholic priest, and Elizabeth McAlister, formerly a Catholic nun.
 Jonah House is located on the grounds of St. Peter's Cemetery in West Baltimore south of Coppin Heights.
 The 22 acre cemetery was largely abandoned and overgrown, the community has devoted itself to restoring and maintaining it.

 Jonah House has been specifically regarded as a prime example of a Catholic Worker House of Resistance.

-The community’s papers are held at the TriCollege Libraries.
+The community's papers are held at the TriCollege Libraries.

 Nonviolence

 Much of the non-violent resistance direct actions undertaken by Jonah House have taken the form of Plowshares actions.
 Additionally non-violence is practiced in the community both as a way of thought and action.
 Education of the injustice present in violence is contemplated.